-Shared hosting is a web hosting setup that allows you to share your server resources with other websites that are hosted on the same server.
-In a shared hosting setup, about hundreds of websites are hosted on the same server, sharing the resources like RAM, CPU and disk storage.
+Shared hosting is a web hosting setup that allows you to share your server resources with other websites hosted on the same server.
+In a shared hosting setup, hundreds of websites are hosted on the same server, sharing resources like RAM, CPU, and disk storage.

-Let’s take a look at when shared hosting is the best choice for your site.
+Let’s take a look at when shared plans is the best choice for your site:

 - You’re getting started with a new website and expect a low traffic volume.

-- You want the cheapest hosting plan for your site.
+- You want the most affordable hosting plans for your site.

-As your website grows, you may need more control and flexibility over your hosting server.
-In such cases, you can easily upgrade your shared hosting to VPS and Dedicated server.
+With cheap shared hosting, you’ll can choose between annual or month-to-month plans.
+As your website grows, you may need more control and flexibility over your hosting server and its functionality.
+In that case, you can easily upgrade your shared hosting to VPS or Dedicated Server hosting.